oracle/python-oracledb/doc/src/api_manual/pool_params.rst

   a connection is returned from the pool for the first time, or when the connection tag differs from the one requested.

-  This attribute is supported in the python-oracledb Thin and Thick modes.
+  This attribute is supported in both python-oracledb Thin and Thick modes.

 .. attribute:: PoolParams.soda_metadata_cache

   This read-only attribute is a boolean that indicates whether SODA metadata cache should be enabled or not.
 The default value is False.

-  This attribute is only supported in the python-oracledb Thick mode.
+  This attribute is only supported in python-oracledb Thick mode.

 .. attribute:: PoolParams.timeout